Events

 Ethics in Motion: Bioethics for a Dynamic World

-"Please register and join us for the National Student Bioethics Association's annual virtual conference on April 26-27th, 2024.
+"Please register and join us for the National Student Bioethics Association's annual virtual conference.
 It's free to attend and was designed for students, by students.
-This year's conference theme is "Ethics in Motion: Bioethics for a Dynamic World" and the conference will feature two keynote speakers, oral presentations, a virtual poster hall, along with designated times for breakout room networking sessions."
+The conference will feature two keynote speakers, oral presentations, a virtual poster hall, along with designated times for breakout room networking sessions."

 • Arizona Bioethics Network 12th Annual Conference